khrt/Raisin/README.md

 ### res

-An alias for `$self->res`, which provides quick access to the [Raisin::Response](https://metacpan.org/pod/Raisin::Response) object for the current route.
+Provides quick access to the [Raisin::Response](https://metacpan.org/pod/Raisin::Response) object for the current route.

 Use `res` to set up response parameters.